jacobjakeo/jacobjakeo/README.md

 # 💫 About Me:
 I'm currently a Full Stack Development Student at UpLeveled.io in Vienna!
+Interested in all things Frontend, UI and making things look pretty! 🤩

 ## 🌐 Socials: